BrickStreetSoftware/email-testtools/README.md

 # email-testtools

+This repo provides tools for testing messaging systems.

+## csvMsgGen

 This program provides an extensible framework for testing messaging systems.
 The framework is made up of 3 elements:

 1. A test case generator that generates messages based on templates and CSV data files.